-- A. Complete Abandonment of oil and gas operations: The owner or operator shall submit an application to the Petroleum Administrator upon intentional abandonment of the entire oil and gas operation or site.
-The application for abandonment and site restoration proceedings shall be submitted 180 calendar days prior to the planned shutdown of all the facilities. - B. Partial Abandonment of oil and gas operations: If any portion of the oil or gas site is being abandoned, or if a well is being re-abandoned, the owner or operator shall submit an application to the Petroleum Administrator for partial abandonment of oil or gas operations.
-Said application shall be submitted not later than 30 calendar days prior to abandonment or re-abandonment of wells involving less than 10% of the total number of wells on site or 10 wells, whichever is more; all other applications shall be submitted not later than 180 calendar days prior to abandonment, re-abandonment or restoration. - C. Redevelopment of a Former Oil and Gas Site: If redevelopment of a use other than an oil and gas operation is proposed at a completely or partially abandoned oil or gas site, the owner or applicant shall submit an application to be processed as a Conditional Use Permit consistent for that use under Chapter 1, Article IX of this Code.
-Said application shall include the content required by Section 9510.3.2, and the Conditional Use Permit shall comply with the development standards of Section 9537. - D. Other Events Requiring an Application.
-The owner or operator land use shall submit an application for abandonment, re-abandonment, and site restoration proceedings to the Petroleum Administrator upon any of the following: - Any event or condition designated in an existing City permit or entitlement that would require consideration of abandonment.
+- A. Complete Abandonment of Petroleum Operations: The owner or operator shall submit an application to the Petroleum Administrator upon intentional abandonment of the entire petroleum operation or facility.
+The application for abandonment and site restoration proceedings shall be submitted 180 calendar days prior to the planned shutdown of all the facilities. - B. Partial Abandonment of Petroleum Operations: If any portion of the oil or gas facility is being abandoned, or if a well is being re-abandoned, the owner or operator shall submit an application to the Petroleum Administrator for partial abandonment of petroleum operations.
+Said application shall be submitted not later than 30 calendar days prior to abandonment or reabandonment of wells involving less than 10% of the total number of wells on site or 10 wells, whichever is more; all other applications shall be submitted not later than 180 calendar days prior to abandonment, re-abandonment or restoration. - C. Redevelopment of a Former Gas or Oil Site: If redevelopment of a use other than a petroleum operation is proposed at a completely or partially abandoned oil or gas facility site, the owner or applicant shall submit an application to be processed as either a Site Plan or Conditional Use Permit consistent for that use under Chapter 1, Article IX of this Code.
+Said application shall include the content required by Section 9510.3.2, and the Site Plan or Conditional Use Permit shall comply with the development standards of Section 9537. - D. Other Events Requiring an Application.
+The owner or operator land use shall submit an application for abandonment, re-abandonment, and site restoration proceedings to the Petroleum Administrator upon any of the following:

+- Any event or condition designated in an existing City permit or entitlement that would require consideration of abandonment.
 The Application shall be submitted 90 days in advance of the event or condition.
 If the event or condition cannot be known until after it occurs, the application must be submitted within 15 days of the event or condition. - 2.
 The permitted land use or an independent business function of a permitted land use has become idle in that it has not been used for six consecutive months of continuous operations during a five year period or longer.
 The application shall be submitted 180 days prior to the expiration of the five year period. - 3.
 Upon the revocation, expiration, or failure to obtain or maintain in full force and effect permits required by the provisions of this ordinance.
-The application shall be

-- submitted within 30 days of the revocation, expiration or failure to obtain or maintain such a required permit. - 4.
+The application shall be submitted within 30 days of the revocation, expiration or failure to obtain or maintain such a required permit. - 4.
 Upon order of DOGGR.
 The application shall be submitted within 30 days of a DOGGR order to abandon, re-abandon, and restore the site. - 5.
 Detection of a leak of an abandoned or re-abandoned well.
 The application shall be submitted as soon as possible, but not later than 30 days of knowledge of the leak by the owner or operator, regardless whether notice is obtained through a leak test conducted consistent with Section 9537(C) or through other means.